buley/personal/src/content/emotion.md

-# The Role of Emotion in My Life
+# Emotions as Assets: A Strategic Framework for Inner Mastery

-> *"Emotion is data, not direction."*
+> *“No man is free who is not master of himself.” — Epictetus*

+*Emotional intelligence isn't about feeling more—it's about understanding better.
+The goal is integration, not transformation.*

 I lead with logic, strategy, and analysis.
 I don't make decisions based on fleeting emotions, and I don't allow feelings—mine or others'—to dictate my actions.
 But that doesn't mean emotion is absent from my life. **I experience it, I recognize it, but I don't let it control me.**